flairNLP/transformer-ranker/README.md

 dataset = load_dataset('conll2003')
 ```

-Take a look how to load your custom dataset using datasets [here](https://huggingface.co/docs/datasets/v1.1.1/loading_datasets.html#from-local-files).
+Take a look how to [load your custom](https://huggingface.co/docs/datasets/v1.1.1/loading_datasets.html#from-local-files) dataset using HuggingFace datasets.

 ### Step 2.
 Prepare a list of language models

-Choose any model names from the model [hub](https://huggingface.co/models):
+Choose any model names from the [model hub](https://huggingface.co/models):

 ```python3
 # Prepare a list of model handles